surgeforward/flask_react_template/README.md

 Built from the [flask_angular_template](https://github.com/surgeforward/flask_angular_template) but using React and Browserify instead of Angular.

 This template requires node for compiling assets.
+It uses gulp.
 I use [invoker](http://invoker.codemancers.com/) to start all processes at once for development.

 The db commands for interacting with alembic are modified commands from [Flask-Migrate](https://github.com/miguelgrinberg/Flask-Migrate) updated to work with Click